| <prev | back to index | next> |

 In theory, such an error could happen by programming the vending machine to the new currency,

-test value stamps to check themself.
+who should have printed some test value stamps to check for errors.

 These stamps have very clear text with strong colors, in comparison to other stamps with correct values.